top of page

 Simplicity

 It is far too complicated for me to own some of the images that I have made and not others.
 I have made tens of thousands of photographs over the years, and to monitor the ones that I have control over, and those that I don't would be nearly impossible.
-For that reason I refuse to work on projects where somone else owns the work.
+For that reason I refuse to work on projects where someone else owns the copyright.

-To keep things simple, I only work on projects where I own the copyright of the images that I make.
+To keep things simple for me, I only work on projects where I own the copyright of the images that I make.

 Final Thoughts